timdreier/ish-webserver-setup/README.md

 # Webserver with PHP for iSH
-Apache2 webserver with PHP support for iOS devices.
+Shell script to setup apache2 webserver with PHP support on iOS devices.

 ## Install iSH
 Detailed instructions can be found [here](https://ish.app/).